veebch/twirly/README.md

 Done!
 All the required files should now be on the Pico.
 Whenever you connect to power the script will autorun.

 # Controls

+First, give your wifi credentials to the pico, then point a web browser at the IP of the pico and you'll see:

 <img src="images/remote.png" width="33%">

 - The > and < buttons give a **small nudge** clockwise or counterclockwise respectively.